kreitmew/mpp/docu_mpp.md

 ## Literatur

-[1] Atalla, Noureddine, und Franck Sgard.
+[1] Atalla, Noureddine und Sgard, Franck.
 "Modeling of perforated plates and screens using rigid frame porous models."
 Journal of sound and vibration 303.1-2 (2007): 195-208.

 [2] Fackler, Cameron Jeff.
 "Bayesian model selection for analysis and design of multilayer sound absorbers."
 (2014).